Balance Sheet Impacts

 Return on Equity

-Quick Ratio decreases for both the new FASB and IFRS lease accounting rules.
+Quick ratio decreases under both the new FASB and IFRS lease accounting rules.

-Debt/Equity Ratio is unchanged under US GAAP.
-It decreases for IFRS filers.
+Leverage ratio is unchanged under US GAAP.
+It increases for IFRS filers.